Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 Window Light Optimization for Different Product Categories

-Different products require specific window light modifications:
+Different products require specific window light modifications to achieve optimal results:

 Jewelry and Small Items: Position 2-3 feet from a large north-facing window with heavy diffusion.
 Use a curved white backdrop (cove) to create seamless backgrounds.
 Add a small reflector below the product to eliminate shadows under prongs and settings.
+Consider using AI background remover tools in post-processing for perfectly clean product shots.

 Fashion and Apparel: Use a large window with minimal diffusion to show fabric textures clearly.
 Position garments 4-6 feet from the window.
 Steam items beforehand and use fabric clips hidden from camera view to create appealing draping.